SpinResearch/RustySecrets/README.md

 sequences of values each between 0 and 256 *inclusive*.
 So, you would need more than 8 bits to encode each of them.

-Luckily, there is another way.
+But there is another way.
 We are not restricted to so-called prime fields.
 There are also non-prime fields where the number of elements is a *power* of a prime, for example 2^8=256.
 It's just a bit harder to explain how they are constructed.
 The finite